student-aashish/Currency_converter-Project/Readme.md

 From: Nepal 🇳🇵
 Currently in: Japan 🇯🇵

-I am a student learning JavaScript, React JS, and Data Science.
+I’m a student learning JavaScript, React, and Web Development.
-This project is part of my practice to improve my frontend development skills.
+This is one of my beginner projects to improve my coding skills and build confidence.
-I enjoy building small, useful tools like this one!